Millennials get excited about places that embody the three Ts:

 Technologically Up-To-Date: Gen Yers are tech-savvy and will expect tools that allow them to work on the go, communicate effectively, and simplify business.

 Millennial agents value education and will be drawn to real estate brokerages that will help them grow and evolve throughout their career.
 But they’re looking for more than your typical “how-to” training.
 So make sure to teach creative tips and tricks that take systems and software above and beyond.
 Offer continual support and educational opportunities, whether it be in the form of webinars, virtual training sessions, self-paced learning activities or meetings.
 Tackle new techniques, train agents in the latest real estate technology and offer feedback for improving skill sets.

 If you don’t have a presence on the major social media platforms, for this generation you might as well not exist.
 You don’t have to try to be fully active on six different networks.
 Just pick two and share consistently.
 And of course, your website should also be up-to-date with a fresh interface.

 Show up in your community by picking a philanthropic project for agents, and getting involved.
 Millennials are often interested in companies that give back to the community and are working toward a bigger vision.
 Getting involved in the community is also a great way to meet and interact with people from this group who might be a good fit for your brokerage.

-The whole purpose of attracting Millennials to work for your brokerage is so that they can gain from your industry knowledge and carry the baton for the next generation of customer service.
+The whole purpose of recruiting Millennial real estate agents to work for your brokerage is so that they can gain from your industry knowledge and carry the baton for the next generation of customer service.